 Finally, when it comes to important utilities, you can expect to pay around €115 (£103) a month all in.

-While Montpellier might not have the lowest cost of living in France, it’ll offer a welcome break from British prices.
+While Montpellier might not have the lowest cost of living in France, it’ll still be a pleasant surprise for most Brits, Americans and Northern Europeans.
 You should be able to live a fairly varied and interesting lifestyle on around €1,400 a month for a couple, excluding rent.